Graz190/XML_Editor/README.md

 ## How to use

 ## TODO
-This are my Todo list in no particularly Order
+Todo list in no particularly Order
 - [X] Implementation of Threads
 - [ ] add Filter
 - [ ] Placeholder Text in Textbox